 Before submitting a grant application, you must first request a site visit with a District representative.
+Site visits are scheduled on weekdays during business hours and subject to staff availability.
 The site visit allows evaluation and discussion with the property owner about the potential project site.

 After completion of the site visit , you may submit a grant application.
 The application is first reviewed by the grant program coordinator to determine if the application contains sufficient information.
 If the application is complete, it will be forwarded to the grant review committee, which meets about once a month to evaluate and make decisions on applications.
 Decisions may include a request for more information, adjustments to project design, denial of a grant award, or offer of a grant award.